 How are you measuring the success of your campaigns?
 We, like many others, use historical data to show the month-on-month improvement our campaigns are making, which is great.
 It allows us to show we’re doing better than we were before – which must mean our campaigns are a raging success right?
 Well not quite.
 We can see we’ve improved against ourselves but how does that stack up against the rest of the industry?

-As an agency, we’re working with a range of clients, often operating in a variety of different industries.
+As an agency, we’re working with a range of clients, operating in both retail and automotive industries.
 As a result of this, we need to understand benchmark figures for each of the industries.
 This helps us know what metrics we should be looking to beat to ensure that our campaigns are operating above and beyond the current industry benchmark.

 Why are benchmark figures so important to your business?
 Well, without a benchmark, you have no way to gauge how well you’re actually doing.
 Reporting based solely on your own historical data can often be very misleading.

 For example, let’s say your conversion rate in Q1 was 2% and in Q2 you saw it rise to 2.75% – on the surface this would sound excellent, but you know that the industry benchmark is actually 3.55% – which leaves you quite some way behind the industry average.
 It suggests there is lots of work that needs to reach and eventually eclipse the benchmark figures, which of course is where we all want our campaigns to reach.

 So what is the industry benchmark for your industry?
 On average as a whole, Google Ads conversions rate is currently 3.17% on the Search Network and o.46% on the Display Network.
 This is broken down by each industry as follows: